ccorcos/interactive-object-recognition/experiments/arnn/ARNN.md

 # v6

 What if we only give actions and optimize the observation predictions?
+This would only work for one dice.

+# v7

-This would only work for one dice. but suppose we condition on the first n observations and expect a correct prediction for the rest?
+Suppose we condition on the first n observations and expect a correct prediction for the rest?

+works much better on shorter training sets.

+#v8

+* maybe try not optimizing against the first 5 as well. because its clearly overfitting this part based on the unique combination of observations and actions.

+* try with multiple different dice.